Use this guide to understand warehousing services, prioritize service level agreements, and choose the right warehouse partner for your business.

 Warehousing may seem like a simple concept at first glance, but as the home to your most valuable asset (your inventory) and a pivotal player in your supply chain, warehousing is actually a key function of your brand.
 The term “warehousing” refers to the facility where your inventory is stored, as well as the systems and protocols that warehouse staff employ to ensure proper storage, processing, and monitoring of inventory levels.

-Not all storage is created equal, and if your products require temperature control, humidity control, cold chain, or serialization it’s important to fully vet potential warehouses, scheduling an in-person tour if possible.
-Another solution to ensure a warehouse is qualified is to partner with a 3PL network that will have already inspected the warehouse and negotiated SLA’s, and will regularly monitor KPI’s to hold the warehouse accountable.
+Not all storage is created equal, and if your products require temperature control, humidity control, cold chain, or serialization it’s important to fully vet potential warehouses to ensure their warehouses are properly equipped for your product requirements.

 Picking and packing refers to the process of pulling inventory from the shelves and packing it into boxes once an order has been received.
 A tech-enabled warehouse will have a WMS system with double-verification for pickers to ensure against mis-picks.
 This saves you both time fielding customer complaints and saves on re-stocking or writing off returned items.